 When you visit the website

-The Law Centres Network uses Google Analytics and cookies in order to analyse how the website is used and improve our service and your user experience.
+The Law Centres Network also uses Google Analytics and cookies in order to analyse how the website is used and improve our service and your user experience.
 Aside from the approximate location (IP address), the information collected by Google Analytics is mostly anonymous and relates to site traffic, including browser information, device information and language.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.